 SUSI - Student Universal Support Ireland - is the awarding authority for all new student grant applications.
 If you are thinking of embarking on a higher education course you should visit the SUSI Online Student Grant Application System website.

 SUSI can award from €2000 to €6270 as a contribution to your fees.
-Please be aware that this varies and not all students will get the full amount.
-There is a good presentation on this SUSI webpage explaining the grants Presentation for 2015/16 academic year Students should check what they are eligible before applying and apply early.
+Students should check what they are eligible before applying and apply early.

 The Back to Education Allowance (BTEA) allows certain qualifying people to return to full-time education in approved courses while continuing to get income support.
 You can work part-time without your BTEA payment being affected.
 You can get the Back to Education Allowance for a postgraduate course of study that leads to a Higher Diploma (HDip.) qualification in any discipline or the Professional Masters in Education.
 Other types of postgraduate qualifications are not recognised for BTEA.
 The only exception to this is where an applicant may be admitted to a Master’s course without a primary degree on the basis of prior experiential learning.

 All information in respect of the BTEA application procedure and eligibility criteria is available from the Department of Social Protection webpages at:

 - The Student Assistance Fund provides financial assistance for registered full-time higher education students who are experiencing financial difficulties whilst attending college.

 - The fund covers expenses such as living expenses for food.

 - The fund usually opens in September of each academic year.

 - Please check this website in September for details www.ucc.ie/en/saf/ and email for further details firstname.lastname@example.org

 Evan Healy is the UCC Budgetary Advisor.
 Evan's role is to help UCC student's manage their money by: